Reference · Updated July 30, 2026

 Possession

-Adults 21+: up to 2 oz cannabis (incl. concentrate), no penalty; 2–6 oz or ≤3 oz concentrate = level 2 misdemeanor.
-Public use barred.
+Adults 21+: up to 2 oz flower or concentrate, no penalty; >2-6 oz flower or >2-3 oz concentrate = level 2 misdemeanor; public use of ≤2 oz = petty offense.

 Decriminalized